zjkiza/tmpStorage/README.md

 2. **Configure the Bundle**

-By default, the bundle uses a database table named `zjkiza_tmp_storag`e and the `doctrine.dbal.default_connection`.
+By default, the bundle uses a database table named `zjkiza_tmp_storage` and the `doctrine.dbal.default_connection`.
 To customize these settings, create a `zjkiza_tmp_storage.yaml` configuration file in the config/packages directory with the following parameters:

 ```yaml
 zjkiza_tmp_storage: